kidalonious/startup/README.md

 - Time related update from the server to change to a new prompt every day
 - Being able to submit what you have written

+### HTML Deliverable
+- Added the html files to structure the basics of the page.
+- Write page exists for a user to write based on a prompt
+- Read page exists for a user to read other user's writings for the day
+- Home page exists for a user to read their own work that they've written using Promptr

 ### Technologies
 - __HTML__: Using correct HTML for application.
 Four pages: one for login, viewing previously written projects in a profile, viewing what others have submitted in a feed, and one to write and submit
 - __CSS__: Dynamic sizing, good whitespace, and general color theme